nmset/saf7/README.md

 FILES IN THE RELEASE ARCHIVE

- -All project files as a NetBeans project.
+ -All project files as a CMake project.

  -Convenience files :